JosephWoodward/resilience-engineering/README.md

 ## Paul Feltovich

-[Feltovich](https://www.ihmc.us/groups/pfeltovich/) is a retired Senior Research Scientist at the Florida Institute for Human & Machine Cognition (IHMC), who has done extensive reserach in human expertise.
+[Feltovich](https://www.ihmc.us/groups/pfeltovich/) is a retired Senior Research Scientist at the Florida Institute for Human & Machine Cognition (IHMC), who has done extensive research in human expertise.

 ### Selected publications